 You can expect to have a marvelous time both in Mozambique’s cities as well as its little charming fishing villages.

 Warnings & Dangers in Mozambique

 Overall, Mozambique is relatively safe, probably safer than its neighboring countries, but there are extremely high rates of both petty crime and violent crime due to the poverty of the population.
 You should be vigilant and take all possible precaution measures in order to minimize the risk of something going wrong.

 Like in most African countries, transport is not reliable or safe.
 Avoid getting on a bus alone if you're a woman, and be prepared that buses may get stopped on the roadway by criminals.
 Carjacking is also common.

 PICKPOCKETS RISK : HIGH

-There is an extreme threat of petty crime, like in the majorirty of African countries, and you should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.
-The most risky locations are crowded places such as markets, public transport and bus and train stations.
+There is an extreme threat of petty crime, like in the majority of African countries, and you should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.
+The riskiest locations are crowded places such as markets, public transport and bus, and train stations.